kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Meta framework

 A framework that is built upon one or more existing frameworks and wraps functionality.
-For example nextjs that extends React.
+For example, nextjs that extends React.

 ### Templating language